 POLS 3693 POLITICS OF LATIN AMERICA AND THE CARIBBEAN

-This course explores contemporary politics in Latin America and the Caribbean and the current trends that are shaping the region today.
-Topics covered include legacies of dictatorships and civil war, human rights movements, indigenous movements and governance, populist politics, migration, and economic transformation.
-Prerequisite: POLS 2893 or 2993 or permission of the instructor.
+This course explores contemporary politics in Latin America and the current trends, such as democratisation and economic reform, that are transforming the region today.
+Topics covered include the legacies of dictatorships and civil war, recurrent economic crises, indigenous movements, and hemispheric economic intergration.
+Prerequisite: Pols 2893 or Pols 3973 or or permission of the instructor.

 POLS 3893 POLITICS AND GOVERNMENT IN WESTERN EUROPE

 This course explores the political systems of Western Europe in comparative perspective.
-Special emphasis will be placed on patterns of continuity and change in party systems, statesociety relations, and economic and social policy.
-Prerequisite: Second-year standing (i.e. >24h completed).
+Special emphasis will be placed on patterns of continuity and change in party systems, state-society relations, and economic and social policy.

 POLS 4193 COMPARATIVE FEDERALISM